PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

+Here's what Chrome should look like now if you delete all the runs and then try to add a new one:

 ![](https://i.imgur.com/N1taq91.png)

-Lastly, let's put in some css, so we know we're clicking on a circle:
+Lastly, let's put in some css, so we know we're clicking on a circle.
+First, add `transition: r 0.5s linear, fill 0.5s linear;` to the CSS code you've already written for `circle`:

 ```css
 circle {